Censorship in the Empire of Japan: Early Shōwa Period (1926–1945)

 In 1940, the Information Department (情報部, Jōhōbu) was elevated to the Information Bureau (情報局, Jōhōkyoku), which consolidated the previously separate information departments from the Army, Navy and Foreign Ministry under the aegis of the Home Ministry.
 The new Jōhōkyoku had complete control over all news, advertising and public events.
 It was headed by a president (sōsai) responsible directly to the Prime minister with a staff of about 600 people including military officers and officials from the Home and Foreign ministries.
 In February 1941 it distributed among editors a black list of writers whose articles they were advised not to print anymore.

 The officials spokesmen of the Naikaku Johōkyoku, such as the vice-president Hideo Okumura, Major-General Nakao Nahagi and Captain Hideo Hiraide, became themselves the most popular commentators.
 These men addressed press conferences, spoke on the radio and wrote in newspapers.

 The Naikaku Johōkyoku however dealt only with civilian matters.
 War bulletins were the domain of the Daihonei hōdōbu, the Press Department of the Imperial General Headquarters which was made up of the press sections of the Army and the Navy.
 The Daihonei hōdōbu deployed its own war correspondents and occasionally drafted civilian reporters for coverage.

 The 1941 revision of the National Mobilization Law (国家総動員法, Kokka Sōdōin Hō) eliminated freedom of the press completely.
 All mail was also subject to scrutiny.
 In February 1942, all newspapers were ordered to merge, or to cease publication.
 The Japan Publishers League (日本新聞連盟 Nihon shinbun renmei), reorganized in the Japan Publishers Association (日本新聞会 Nihon shinbunkai) agreed to cooperate with the government by conducting internal monitoring of its members by a self-screening of drafts, manuscripts and proofs before final submission to the official government censors.
 As the war situation deteriorated, the government took over the distribution of paper, releasing supplies only for matter related to official policy.
 By 1944, only 34 magazines were left in publication, and by 1945, only one newspaper was permitted per prefecture.

+On Taiwan, occupied by Japan since the First Sino-Japanese War in 1895, colonial authorities implemented de-Sinicization campaigns.
+In 1937, Japanese colonial authorities banned all dialects of Chinese and all aboriginal Taiwan languages.
+Authorities also banned newspapers written in Chinese.

 On 8 February 1943, the Japanese occupiers in Shanghai created what they described as the designated area (the Shanghai ghetto) in Hongkew where they re-located and segregated the Jewish refugees in Shanghai from whom Nazi Germany had stripped citizenship.
 Among other abuses, Japanese authorities censored Jewish cultural activities there.